Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 std::auto_ptr p1 = make_unique<player>("Hero", 100, 100);
 ```

+The `auto_ptr` was a smart pointer introduced in C++98 and C++03, but it was deprecated in C++11 and **removed in C++17**.
+It was used for **automatic memory management** by **taking ownership of dynamically allocated objects** and automatically deleting the object when it went out of scope.
+While it provided automatic cleanup, it had several design flaws, which led to its deprecation and removal in favor of better alternatives such as `std::unique_ptr`.

 ### Custom deleters

 - **What are custom deleters?**

-  - when a smart pointer goes out of scope it should delete the objects it points to & nulls it self out. or at least that is the default, but what if you need to make your own deleters for the pointer to make more than just the default deleters does
+  - when a smart pointer goes out of scope it should delete the objects it points to & nulls it self out. or at least that is the default, but what if you need to make your own deleters for the pointer to make more than just the default deleters does.

 - **Why use of custom deleters?**